jcausey-astate/CS50x2_lecture_notes/content/28_Sparse_Tables.md

 ---

 **What if we do both?**
-If we use two 1-D arrays, one for "Movies" and one for "Users", we could quickly find info from either point-of-view.
+.small-90[If we use two 1-D arrays, one for "Movies" and one for "Users", we could quickly find info from either point-of-view.

 * The node would need to know about the Movie, the User, and the Rating.
+]
 .center[![:scale Sparse table as linked lists., 80%](../images/sparse_table/linked_list_dual-indexed.svg)]

 ---